 Make sure the meeting minutes include information about conflicts of interest and the details of who discussed or voted on a decision.

-What executive directors need to do when they have a conflict of interest
+Executive directors: what to do when you have a conflict of interest

 If you’re the executive director of a non-profit incorporated in Quebec, you must follow certain rules if you want to enter into an agreement with your non-profit.
 An example would be if you’re selling something the organization needs to buy for its activities.